Plymouth Corporation Tramways

 Summary

 Although photographs of the earliest electric services are uncommon, those that have survived show staff in single-breasted jackets with lapels, shirts and ties, wearing what appear to be peaked caps; further details are unknown.
-What is clear is that these uniforms (assuming they were such rather than informal attire) were soon superseded by single-breasted jackets with five brass buttons (containing the Plymouth municipal device and full system title — see link), two hip pockets (with flap closures) and high fold-over collars; the latter bore a municipal shield badge on each side, along with an employee number in individual brass numerals.
-Caps were in a military style with a tensioned crown (top), and carried a municipal shield badge above a script-lettering grade badge — either Conductor or Motorman.
+What is clear is that these uniforms (assuming they were such, rather than informal attire) were soon superseded by single-breasted jackets with five brass buttons (containing the Plymouth municipal device and full system title — see link), two hip pockets (with flap closures) and high fold-over collars; the latter bore a municipal-device badge on each side, along with an employee number in individual brass numerals.
+The tensioned-crown peaked caps carried a municipal-device badge, worn above a script-lettering grade badge — either 'Conductor' or 'Motorman'.

-At some point, certainly by the early 1920s, the original style of jacket was replaced, in the case of conductors by single-breasted jackets, and in the case of motormen, by double-breasted 'lancer-style' tunics; both styles bore epaulettes and upright collars.
-The epaulettes had a button fastening at the neck end, and bore the standard municipal shield badge, whilst the collars carried system initials — 'P C T' — on both sides.
+At some point, and certainly by the early 1920s, the original style of jacket was replaced, in the case of conductors by single-breasted jackets, and in the case of motormen, by double-breasted, lancer-style tunics; both styles bore epaulettes and stand-up collars.
+The epaulettes had a button fastening at the neck end, and bore the standard municipal-device badge, whilst the collars carried system initials — 'P C T' — on both sides.
 The distinction between the grades in the style of uniform was mirrored by the nearby Devonport and District Tramways, a company which Plymouth Corporation ingested in 1915.
-Several photos do however show conductors wearing 'lancer-style' tunics, so there appears to have been some flexibility involved rather than a hard and fast delineation.
+Several photos do, however, show conductors wearing lancer-style tunics, so there appears to have been some flexibility involved rather than a hard and fast delineation.

 The uniform was changed one final time, probably in the 1930s, to a more modern double-breasted design with four pairs of buttons, epaulettes and lapels; the insignia remained unchanged, but was almost certainly switched from brass to chrome.

-Tramcar crews were also issued with long, double-breasted greatcoats with two rows of five buttons, epaulettes and high, fold-over collars; the latter carried system initials (though in later years they were left unadorned), whilst the former probably carried the standard Plymouth municipal shield badge.
+Tramcar crews were also issued with long, double-breasted greatcoats with five pairs of buttons, epaulettes and high, fold-over collars; the latter carried system initials (though in later years they were left unadorned), whilst the former probably carried the standard municipal-device badge.

 In common with the vast majority of UK tramway systems, Portsmouth employed female staff during the Great War — as conductresses — to replace male staff lost to the armed services; although these ladies apparently wore jackets, long skirts and peaked caps, photographs appear not to have survived, so further details remain unknown.
 Portsmouth may also have employed female staff during the Second World War, though neither documentary nor photographic evidence is available to prove this either way.